MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/.github/CONTRIBUTING.md

 #### Creating a Pull Request

 You may be creating a Pull Request for existing issues or proposal.
-If the Pull Request is related to an existing issue, please link it by providing the **Issue** number on the **Fixes #[Issue-Number]** section of the Pull Request description.
+If the Pull Request is related to an existing issue, please link it by providing the **Issue** number on the **Fixes #[Issue-Number]** section of the Pull Request description (replace "[]" too).
 If the Pull Request is related to an issue that has not been reported yet, please report it, following the previously mentioned steps.

 If your Pull Request is related to a proposal, no **Issue** item needs to be created/referenced.